-Advancing the development of novel antidepressants and anxiolytics based on clinically validated mechanisms using our Glyph™ platform
+Advancing the development of novel medicines to treat depression and anxiety using our Glyph™ platform

-Advancing the development of novel antidepressants and anxiolytics based on clinically validated mechanisms using our Glyph™ platform.
+Advancing the development of novel medicines to treat depression and anxiety using our Glyph™ platform

 PHASE 1